-Within five (5) business days of the alleged action(s), the student must present in writing, all facts of the grievance as below to the Vice President of Campus Operations.
+Within five (5) business days of the alleged action(s), the student must present in writing, all facts of the grievance as below to the President.

-If the grievance is not satisfactorily resolved with the Vice President of Campus Operations, a cover letter summarizing all actions taken up to this point, and all supporting documentation, must be forwarded to the President of Bryan University.
-If the student is not satisfied after exhausting the above procedures he/she may direct concerns, in writing, to the Missouri Coordinating Board for Higher Education (PO Box 1469, Jefferson City, MO 65102) - (573) 751-2361); the Arkansas Department of Higher Education (423 Main Street, Suite 400, Little Rock, Ark 72201 - (501) 371-2000); or the Accrediting Council for Independent Colleges and Schools (1350 Eye Street NW, Suite 560, Washington, DC 20005 - (202) 336-6780).
-Students are strongly encouraged to follow the appeal/grievance in its entirety in order to allow for a thorough and prompt resolution of their concern or complaint.
+If the student is not satisfied after exhausting the above procedures he/she may direct concerns, in writing, to the Missouri Department of Higher Education and Workforce Development (PO Box 1469, Jefferson City, MO 65102) - (573) 751-2361); the Accrediting Bureau of Health Education Schools (6116 Executive Blvd., Suite 730, North Bethesda, MD 20852 - (301) 291-7550); the National Council for State Authorization Reciprocity Agreement (NC-SARA) - https://nc-sara.org/student-complaints.
+Students are strongly encouraged to follow the appeal/grievance in its entirety in order to allow for a thorough and prompt resolution of their concern or complaints.